pamone74/Cube3D/README.md

 // ============================================================ Render the window ===============================================================

 /*
-    This function is pretty simple, we need to draw out 2d map, player's position, players driection. simple */ void ft_render(t_window * mlx)
+    This function is pretty simple, we need to draw our 2d map, player's position, players driection. simple */ void ft_render(t_window * mlx)
 {